Wake Up! Caring for Fig Trees in Spring

 Good Growth.
 Sometimes fig plants wake up early and start to grow indoors, in dim light.
 That gives lanky growth.
 But the bright light outdoors gives compact growth.

-Top Tip for Spring Fig Care
+Top Tip: Spring Fig Care

 Treat your fig plants like tender annuals once they begin to come out of dormancy and buds start to swell.
 Protect them from frost and cold wind.